JohnAD/sulfur-lang/compilation-goals.md

 # Fast and Small Object Code

 ## [FLATTEN]
-### We remove all the procedures ...
+### We temporarily deconstruct all the procedures ...

-aka *full source deconstruction and extensive multi-pass code removal.*
+aka *full source deconstruction*

 All functions, procedures, and other abstractions are "flattened" into a serial instruction stream prior to code removal.
 The flattening can include some loops.